erinabbey/erinabbey/README.md

 ### Connect with me:

-- 🌱 I’m currently learning Reactjs 🤣
+- 🌱 I’m currently learning Reactjs
-- 👯
+- 👯 Let collaborate if you interested in my project
-- ⚡ Fun fact: I love cats, dogs

 ### Connect with me: